-Try as much as possible to limit the length of your blog post title within 50-60 characters.
+Try as much as possible to limit the length of your blog post title to 50-60 characters.
 Lengthy blog post titles don’t do well on the search engine result page.

 SEO FRIENDLY URLs

-When writing a blog post, always remember that you’re writing for both humans and robots (search engine).
+When writing a blog post, always remember that you’re writing for both humans and robots (search engines).

 So make sure you edit your blog post URL to include your keyword.